JoyontaSaha/effective-java-lms/EDUCATIONAL_NOTES.md

     If your interface has no abstract methods, it’s not defining a type — it’s misused.

     An interface is a verb, not a noun.

+23. Prefer class hierarchies to tagged classes

+    library-core/src/test/java/com/library/domain/TaggedClassTest.java

+    Tagged classes are a verbose, error-prone, and inefficient way to mimic class hierarchies.

+    Tagged class uses switch and a format tag
+    Class hierarchy uses polymorphism — no tags, no switches

+    If you’re writing a switch on a type tag — use a class hierarchy instead.